openwebdocs/owd-website/pages/content/reports/2025/index.md

 ### Pull requests reviewed

-As in previous years, there's a very long tail of contributors and a thriving community actively involved with our work.
-For this reason,  we group all `mdn/content` contributors into three categories: one-timers, casual contributors (2-9 PRs) and core contributors (10+ PRs).
-In 2025, there were 723 contributors to to `mdn/content`, including:
+There's a very long tail of contributors and thriving community actively involved with our work.
+Every year, hundreds of developers contribute to `mdn/content`—some fixing a single typo, others returning regularly to refine and expand the docs—so we group `mdn/content` contributors into one‑timers, casual contributors (2–9 PRs), and core contributors (10+ PRs).
+In 2025, that included 723 contributors, including:

-- 558 one-time contributors with 1 PR merged.
+- 558 one-time contributors
-- 132 casual contributors with 2-9 PRs merged.
+- 132 casual contributors
-- 33 core contributors with 10 or more PRs merged.
+- 33 core contributors

 Supporting this long tail of volunteers is a large part of OWD's work.
-PR reviews for the `mdn/content` repository are performed by members of the maintainer group, which consists of OWD, Mozilla, Google, Microsoft, and W3C staff and contractors, and a select group of volunteer maintainers.
+PR reviews for the `mdn/content` and ` mdn/browser-compat-data` repositories are performed by members of the maintainer group, which comprises OWD, Mozilla, Google, Microsoft, and W3C staff and contractors, as well as a select group of volunteer maintainers.

 Here's the summary of reviewed PRs: